gyf1214/ruby-caffe/README.md

 $ rake build:test
 ```

-The two tasks build the proto file and trained model for testing respectively. `ENV['CAFFE']` can be specified when building proto
+The two tasks build proto files and trained model for testing respectively. `ENV['CAFFE']` can be specified when building proto

 ```
 $ rake clean